 In this two-day jewellery making workshop students will be introduced to a variety of wax working techniques, including carving and mouldable wax forming.

-On day one students will have the opportunity to experiment with different types of wax and make 2 wax rings that will be cast by a commercial caster.
-On day two students will clean up the castings and also learn additional tips and tricks for making wax models.
+On day one, students will have the opportunity to experiment with different types of wax and make a wax ring that will be cast by a commercial caster.
+On day two students will learn how to clean up their cast ring, how to remove the sprue, emery and polish it ready to wear.
+Students will also learn additional tips and tricks for making wax models.

 I'm really enjoying the variety of backgrounds and approaches everyone has - collectively there's a wealth of knowledge.
 You might be wrestling with a thorny problem and *bam* some-one has a brilliant solution you hadn't thought of.
 And we all like cake.
 What's not to love?

 Elizabeth Mitchell, Squarepegger since July, 2015